-- 6.2.19 The Plan aims to concentrate development within the most sustainable locations in existing towns and villages, while retaining their green spaces where they have a recreational, biodiversity, heritage or amenity value. - 6.2.20 Open areas with a significant amenity, biodiversity or heritage value contribute substantially to the appearance and local distinctiveness of the surrounding area and help define the character of towns and villages.
+- 6.2.21 The Plan aims to concentrate development within the most sustainable locations in existing towns and villages, while retaining their green spaces where they have a recognised recreational, biodiversity, heritage or amenity value. - 6.2.22 Open areas with an important significant amenity, biodiversity or heritage value contribute substantially to the appearance and local distinctiveness of the area and help define the character of towns and villages.
 These spaces may also be performing other important environmental functions, such as ecosystem services.
 The Local Planning Authority will continue to protect these important open areas both within and outside settlements.
-Many of the important parks and recreation grounds serving the settlements are outside the settlement boundaries and in the countryside.
-Policy DM5 adds additional protection to these locally important public open spaces. - 6.2.21 The National Planning Policy Framework (NPPF) provides for local communities to identify 'Local Green Space' of particular importance to them.
+Many of the important parks and recreation grounds serving the settlements are outside the settlement boundaries-and, in the countryside, where they are protected by policies such as MTRA4.
+Policy DM5 adds additional protection to these locally important public open spaces. - 6.2.23 The National Planning Policy Framework (NPPF) provides for local communities to identify 'Local Green Space' of particular importance to them.
 The importance of retaining open spaces has been highlighted through the process of consulting local communities on their needs and aspirations, but no Local Green Space designations have been suggested.
 The NPPF is clear that this designation will not be appropriate for most green or open spaces and that particular criteria will need to be met.
-Therefore, this Plan does not seek to designate any Local Green Spaces, but will protect important open areas through other policies, such as CP7, CP18 and DM5 and the policies relating to development in the countryside.
+Therefore, this Plan does not seek to designate any Local Green Spaces, but will protect important open areas through other policies, such as CP7, CP18, and DM5 and the policies relating to development in the countryside. - 6.2.24 DM5 identifies and protects open areas that are important for one or more of the criteria listed in the policy.
+In relation to biodiversity, spaces are only included where they have a recognised nature designation (eg SINCs or SSSIs) and only areas with scheduled ancient monuments are included in relation to heritage.
+DM5 also does not identify all areas that may be considered to contribute to green infrastructure, which are covered under policy CP15.
+Not all the areas covered by DM5 will necessarily have public access, but still merit designation for other reasons, such as contributing to visual amenity, or cultural significance.
+Some private sports grounds fall within this category.